Shah Jahan | Mumtaz Mahal | Water Gadgets | Taj Mahotsav | Garden | Mosque | Story | Facts | Complex | Calligraphy | Legends and Myths | Day at Taj

 By nightfall, when the moon is in its full bloom against the deep-blue blanket of the sky, the magnificence that the Taj is revealed and what one witnesses is beyond words.
 A silver gleam seems to take control of the Taj, mesmerizing onlookers to a point that any else that you see at the moment will become obsolete.
 This breathtaking exchange of colourful hues from when the sun rises to the moment that it sets to reveal the moonlit night, typically suggests the feeling of nearness to God, who perhaps one may have only felt in their prayers and not seen in human form.

 So, what could be the best time to visit the Taj?
 Is it dawn, noon, dusk or the night?

-The best time to visit the Taj would be just before the dawn or dusk.
-Night viewing is permitted on the full moon night, two days before it and two days after it.
-Tickets should be reserved a day in advance.
+Night-viewing of the Taj is permitted on a full-moon night, two days before it and two days after it.
+Tickets should be reserved in advance.

 The best months to visit are October, November, December, January, February and March.